MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/basic-authentication-prompts-blocked.md

 The following steps explain the information in the flowchart graphic.

-1. A user tries to open a file that is stored on a remote server.
+1. A user tries to open a file that is stored on a web server.
 2. If the server isn't using Basic authentication, the file opens.
 If the server uses Basic authentication, Microsoft 365 Apps will check if a policy exists to allow Basic authentication prompts.
 3. If the server is authenticating directly with Basic authentication, Microsoft 365 Apps evaluates the state of the [Allow specified hosts to show Basic Authentication prompts to Office apps](#allow-specified-hosts-to-show-basic-authentication-prompts-to-office-apps) policy.
    - If the policy is set to Enabled and the server is specified, the user is prompted to provide a username and password to open the file.